Our use of cookies

 Reporting concerns

 We continue to encourage our employees to remain vigilant to potential modern slavery and human trafficking abuses and escalate any concerns they may have with respect to these issues.
-Employees can report their concerns to management or through the independent ‘Speak up’ helpline, where reports are reviewed and investigated independently.
+Employees can report their concerns to management or through the independent ‘Speak Up’ helpline, where reports are reviewed and investigated independently.
 We will continue to seek improvements in our knowledge and remain vigilant to potential areas of heightened risk and investigate concerns raised.
 Where issues are highlighted through business channels these are required to be escalated to senior management for review and resolution.
 As with all incident reporting, individuals who raise concerns on modern slavery in good faith will never be the target of retaliation.

 Looking ahead